-In the structure, A Co., a Country A resident, establishes a wholly-owned subsidiary B Co., a resident of Country B. B Co. is a hybrid that is treated as transparent under the laws of Country A. B Co. forms a wholly-owned subsidiary B Co.
+In the structure shown in Figure 9, A Co., a Country A resident, establishes a wholly owned subsidiary, B Co., which is a resident of Country B. B Co. is a hybrid that is treated as transparent under the laws of Country A. B Co. in turn forms a wholly owned subsidiary, B Co.
 Sub.
 B Co.
-Sub is a "reverse hybrid" entity from the perspective of Country A. It is treated as transparent for tax purposes under the laws of Country B but as a separate taxable entity under the laws of Country A.
+Sub is a "reverse hybrid" entity from the perspective of Country A. It is treated as transparent for tax purposes under the laws of Country B, but as a separate taxable entity under the laws of Country A.